Road Work - Traffic Control Zone

 - traffic control persons, which includes their responsibilities, conduct, clothing, equipment, communications, and safety

-Where ever possible, the hierarchy of controls (using elimination/engineering/administrative/personal protective equipment) should be used.
+Wherever possible, the hierarchy of controls should be used.

 Appoint a competent supervisor to establish and monitor the work zone.
 Communicate the plan to the workers, and train the workers who will work, set up, install, and remove the signals or barriers in the area.
-Attention must be given to the set up and installation phase since those workers will be exposed at an increased risk of injury.
+Attention must be given to the setup and installation phase since those workers will be exposed to an increased risk of injury.

-Personal Protective Equipment: Workers wear high visibility clothing as appropriate for the situation and time of day/night.
+Personal Protective Equipment: Workers must wear personal protective equipment, including high visibility clothing as appropriate for the situation and time of day/night.